 “You remember the top drawer in her desk?
 Where anything she caught us with, that we shouldn’t have had out during class, ended up.”

 “The stuff eleven and twelve-year-old boys cared about back then.”

 “Yes.
 Like their grandad’s war medals,” said Kenny.
-“The ones my best friend at the time told me he didn’t believe had been given to me before he died.
+“The ones my best friend at the time told me he didn’t believe had been given to me before my grandad died.
 The ones this best friend told me, if I didn’t bring them into school to show him, he wouldn’t believe existed.
 And that we wouldn’t be able to be friends anymore.”

 “Yeah.
 Shit, Kenny.
 You remember me sneaking you a peek at them under the desk so that no one would see?
 You remember snatching them off me and pinning them to your chest just as Clerkin came in the door after break?
 Because I do.
 I remember how she called you up to the desk immediately, took the medals from you and locked them away in that drawer.”

 “But I thought you went up at the end of class and asked for them back?”

 “I did.
 But that bitch, she made no exceptions.
 She told me she’d need my mother to write her a letter if I wanted them back.
 But how could I do that?
 Mum had trusted me with those medals, made a massive, big deal out of it.
 If I was to tell her I’d brought them into school, and had them taken from me, she would have freaked.”